yapalfredo/social_media_project/README.md

 13. validator
 14. csurf
 15. jsonwebtoken
+16. cors

 ## API (jwt)
 * You can use the Postman app for this to try out.
+* To fetch all posts by a user, you just need to send a GET request to https://(yourhost)/api/postsByAuthor/(username)
+* If the username you provided exists, you will see a json object(s) response relevant to the username.
+* For creating a new post and deleting a post via APO, a jwt token would be required to process the requests.
-* You need to send a post request to https://(yourhost)/api/login
+* You need to send a POST request to https://(yourhost)/api/login
-* Set your header content type to application/json.
+* Set your header Content-Type to application/json.
-* In the body, set the input to raw, create your json object with the properties, username and password.
+* In the body, set the input to raw, create your json object with the properties: username and password.
 * Then supply your correct username and password to those properties and hit send.
 * If you did it correctly, you should see a response, containing your generated token.
 Copy that to your clipboard.
 * Please note: the generated token is only valid for 24 hours.
 You'd have to request new one again once it expired.
-* Now to create a new post via API, you need to send a post request to https://(yourhost)/api/create-post
+* Now to create a new post via API, you need to send a POST request to https://(yourhost)/api/create-post
 * In the body, create a new json object with the properties: title, body, and token.
 * Supply your desired title and body values for this new post.
 Paste in the generated token in the token property value.
 Hit send.
 * If all is done correctly, you should see a json response, "Congrats!
 New post created via API"
+* For deleting a post, you need to send a DELETE request to https://(yourhost)/api/post/(_id)
+* In the body, make sure to only have your token property and value.
+Hit send.
+* If all went well, you should see a json response, "Post deletion successful!"

 ## What resource(s) did I use to create this app?
 * [Stack Overflow](https://stackoverflow.com/)